giomurru/ble-framework/README.md

 The ReadBearLab BLE boards can be attached to a micro controller such as Arduino to allow simple wireless serial communication with your mobile device.

-To get started you can use the sample Unity project in the folder Unity.
-It already contains everything you need to get started.
+The sample Unity project inside the folder Unity contains everything you need to get started.

-If you want to modify the plugin or contribute to the development, please continue reading.
+Continue reading only if you want to modify the plugins or contribute to the development.

 Android plugin it is in binary form and it is compressed in a jar file.
 The Android Studio project to generate the Android plugin is contained inside the folder AndroidPluginProject.